Maintaining a COVID Secure Environment

 - However, DfE guidance is based on the following scientific principles:

-- The rate of transmission of the virus is very low among children; especially children under the age of 6.
+- The rate of transmission of the virus is low among children; especially children under the age of 6.

 - Children are less likely to pass the virus from one child to another child or a child to an adult.